 As you can probably surmise, bigger dogs have an advantage over smaller dogs.
 When dogs challenge each other, even today, you will see a dog’s hackles go up.
 Hackles are hair follicles on a dog’s back that raise when your dog feels in danger or if he is trying to make himself bigger than he is.

-In addition to the hackles, dogs will often rear up on their back legs and mount the other dog or roll them over and stand on them.
+In addition to the hackles, dogs will often rear up on their back legs and mount the other dog or roll them over and stand over them.
 These are all ways that dogs show dominance over other dogs.

 Pack behavior in a human home

-When you adopt a dog into your home, that dog becomes a part of your pack.
+When you adopt a dog into your home, that dog becomes a part of your family pack.
 And just like the dog pack, your dog wants to be the alpha dog, if he can.
 But if not, he still wants to figure out where in the pack he belongs.
 What is his ranking?

 Almost all humans (excluding young children) are taller than a dog.
 So, one way that a dog can challenge a human is by jumping up on them.
 This gives the dog height he doesn’t otherwise have and puts him in a position of domination.
 This is why it is so important that you do not allow your dog to jump up on you.